The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Things to Consider When Visiting Ometepe

-If you’re hoping to pack in as many sites as possible, plan on staying in town and booking a pricey (in Nicaraguan terms) tour to help out with logistics, unless you feel like braving a scooter and have strong enough Spanish to get directions to various points along the way.
+If you’re hoping to pack in as many attractions as possible, plan on staying in town and booking a pricey (in Nicaraguan terms) tour to help out with logistics, unless you feel like braving a scooter and have strong enough Spanish to get directions to various points along the way.

 The easiest way to get to Ometepe from the mainland is from Rivas, a small town right on the lake.